All Star Mr & Mrs

 All Star Mr & Mrs is a British television show which first began airing on 12 April 2008 on ITV.
 It is a celebrity revival of the original Mr and Mrs that aired on ITV from 1968 to 1988 with two separate revivals in 1995–1996 and 1999 and was also based on the Canadian game show of the same name.
-The programme is hosted by Phillip Schofield, although Fern Britton had co-hosted the show with Schofield between 2008–10.
+The programme is hosted by Phillip Schofield, although Fern Britton had co-hosted the show with Schofield between 2008 and 2010.
 The show features celebrities and their real-life partners playing to win up to £30,000 for their chosen charities.

 On 13 August 2017, it was reported that the series would be rested for a year, with ITV taking the series off their TV schedule for 2017.
 It was also rumoured that the programme could be axed altogether.
+The show did not return.

 Format

 Round 1

 The first round is the personal couples round.
 The celebrity will answer three questions about their partner while their partner is in the soundproof booth wearing headphones and a blindfold to prevent them from seeing and hearing their partner's answers.
 Once all three questions are answered, their partner will join them and have to match as many answers as they can to their partners.

 All three couples play this first round.